plhrja/batcher/README.md

 Run `poetry install`

-To run tests, run `poetry run test`
+To run tests, run `poetry run test`.
+Running tests requires a set of generated testing data.

 To generate a new set of testing data, run `poetry run generate-testdata`